 Even the finest promotion personalization will fall flat if the delivery method is not appropriate.
 If you deliver the best-personalized bargain, but it’s wrapped in a drab bundle of mediocrity, it’ll almost certainly wind up in SPAM.
 Create a multi-channel message strategy that adheres to your brand’s style and attitude.
 What touch-points and channels are you able to personalize?

 5.5.
 Personalization based on shopping cart and order structure

 With more than 60% of carts abandoned before completion, discounts have emerged as the ideal solution for rescuing many of them.
-From a technological standpoint, you require a dynamic segment depending on unique consumer behavior.
+From a technological standpoint, a dynamic segment that is dependent on unique consumer behavior is required.
 Customers who abandon their basket and reach the appropriate consumer group can return to your business and quickly find the discount at the checkout by implementing a cart-level promotion.
 Furthermore, if the purchase is still not done after a certain amount of time (e.g., two days), the system may automatically send an email/SMS with a coupon and remind them of their incomplete transaction.

-With the Digital Customer Experience Solutions from Kyanon Digital, you can not only discover and categorize your most potential leads based on their interests and behavior, but you can also customize your lead nurturing process.
-Give us a call, and we’ll make your ideas a reality!
+With the Digital Customer Experience Solutions from Kyanon Digital, you can not only discover and categorize your leads with the most potential based on their interests and behaviors, but you can also customize your lead nurturing process.
+Give us a call, and we’ll make your customizing dreams a reality!